-Biography: Levin has a B.S. in Sociology from Boise State University (2011) and an M.A. in Sociology from University of Nevada, Reno (2013).
-Levin’s research interests include qualitative and quantitative comparative historical methods, the evolution of core/periphery relationships in world-systems, and the intersections of warfare, global capitalism, and democracy.
-Levin’s current research examines how the Nez Perce (Nimiipuu) specifically, and indigenous peoples around the world more generally, influence political economic organization at the local, regional and global levels.
+Biography: Levin has a B.S. in Sociology from Boise State University (2011) and M.A. in Sociology from University of Nevada, Reno (2013).
+Levin’s research uses comparative historical methods to understand the evolution of core/periphery relationships in world-systems and the intersections of class, race and ethnicity.
+Levin’s current research seeks to uncover how the Nez Perce (Nimiipuu) specifically, and Indigenous Peoples of the Columbia Plateau more generally, are able to influence political economic and cultural organization at the local, regional and global levels.
 Areas of specialization are Political Economy & Global Social Change and Race & Class Inequality.
 Levin entered UCR in fall 2016.

 Contact Info: firstname.lastname@example.org